 Outdoor fires are only allowed on a property that the Township has zoned agricultural or larger rural residential lots that can accommodate a fire pit that is distanced at least ten (10) meters from any buildings, division fences, trees or overhead wires on all sides.

 If your property satisfies the zoning restriction, you'll need a Open Air Burning Permit.
-Please note that the Township does permit the use of Recreational Burning Devices and Cooking Fires that comply with the requirements of the Open Air Burning By-law.
-To get a Burning Permit, or for more information on Open Air burning, please contact the Township Customer Service 519-856-9596.
+To get a Burning Permit, please contact the Township Customer Service 519-856-9596.

 Conditions of the permit may include: